Early to mid 18th century water bottles:

-The wooden water bottles were in use from the early 18th century.
+The wooden water bottles were in use from the late 18th century.
 Later in the American civil war I believe these were still being made though in a slightly different style, & examples are often painted.

 On the left are two water bottles known as Kidney canteens, & on the far right is a "D" canteen.
 Both these types have been found to have been in use during the French & Indian War, & the American Revolution.

 To date this is the only small kettle that I have been able to document for the 17th and 18th century.
 This is a copy of a brass trade kettle, & it measures 7-1/2 x 4-1/2 high.

 Although this copper kettle is often recommended for 18th century reenacting & living history, I have found no evidence that it was available before the 19th century.
 This is representative of the type sold by the Hudson Bay Company.
 Larger versions were available in the 18th century, but nothing small enough to be carried in a pack has been found so far.

 The knapsack has been in use as a civilian & militia item since at least the 17th century & through the 18th century.
 The style is fairly basic, but the materials they are made from varies, leading me to believe that these were also home made.